edgexfoundry/edgex-docs/docs_src/examples/Ch-ExamplesAddingModbusDevice.md

             }
         ]'
     ```
-4. Test the GET or PUT command
+4. Test the GET or SET command